suryaravula1/Event-Storage-and-Retrieval-System-/README.md

 ```

 #### log-persist
 log-persist persists the events on the object storage (S3).
-Object keys are made using timestamp so that its easy for retrieval later.
+Object keys are made using timestamp so that it's easy for retrieval later.
-- store in flight logs using in memory cache for making it retriavble ASAP to log-serach
+- store in-flight logs using in-memory cache for making it retrievable ASAP to log-search
 - capable of performing full event filtering on the in-memory data
 - smart creation and timestamp key assignment to the final object-storage files
-- hashing the objects for further deduplicaition of the events further from log-search
+- hashing the objects for further deduplication of the events further from log-search

 Build image
 ```bash